cea-hpc/modules/doc/source/module.rst

  .. mconfig:: silent_shell_debug

   Disablement of shell debugging property for the module command.
+Also defines if code to silence shell debugging property should be generated in :command:`module` shell function definition.
 Defines :envvar:`MODULES_SILENT_SHELL_DEBUG`.

  .. mconfig:: search_match